- Candidates have spent little time talking about climate change, gun control, immigration

 "Neither Obama nor Romney has any plans for new gun control laws," Begala said.
 "So no matter how hard the media or interest groups try, gun control just isn't going to be a big issue in the campaign."

-This is normal Though the issues vary year-to-year, most presidential elections center on a few big issues.
+Though the issues vary year-to-year, most presidential elections center on a few big issues.

 When then-Arkansas Gov. Bill Clinton faced off with President George H.W.
 Bush in 1992, the main issue of the race was the economy.
 Bush had alienated much of his conservative base by promising to not raise taxes and then doing exactly that.
 Clinton ran on the idea that he could pull the economy out of a recession.